US Terms and Conditions

 (d) assist Customer by establishing and maintaining appropriate technical and organizational measures for the fulfillment of Customer’s obligation to respond to requests for exercising of Data Subject rights set out in Chapter III of Data Protection Regulation or other Data Protection Laws;

-(e) be able to engage any other processor or transfer or disclose any Customer Data to any processor, sub-contractor or other party (“Other Processor”) pursuant to the general written authorisation of the Customer, which the Customer hereby grants, provided Smoothwall informs the Customer in writing of any intended changes concerning the addition or replacement of any Other Processor.
+(e) be able to engage any other processor or transfer or disclose any Customer Data to any processor, sub-contractor or other party (“Other Processor”) pursuant to the general written authorization of the Customer, which the Customer hereby grants, provided Smoothwall informs the Customer in writing of any intended changes concerning the addition or replacement of any Other Processor.
 If the Customer reasonably objects to any changes concerning the addition or replacement of any Other Processor then the parties shall meet within 15 Business Days to resolve the issue and, if resolution cannot be reached, the Customer may terminate the Agreement and no refunds of the Price shall be paid or payable by Smoothwall;

 (f) enter into a written agreement with each Other Processor which are equivalent to, and no less onerous than, those set out in this clause; and remain fully liable to Customer for the performance of that Other Processor’s obligations;